 4. Lead by example

-One of the hardest things about being a manager or in HR is that your job is to process your own emotions quickly so you can do your job.
+Personally, I’ve found one of the hardest things about a role in HR to be the need to process my own emotions quickly in high-intensity situations, so I can do my job effectively.
+(Same goes for management in general.)
 With awareness, you are less likely to act on emotional impulse and say something you might regret — the effects of which, in your position, are amplified.

 As a woman in tech, as a Diversity & Inclusion advocate, as a human being: my individual and private stance is of dissent, frustration, and exhaustion of having to repeat the same arguments about the benefits and importance of championing D&I. However, as a professional, I aim to model behaviors that lead to more productive conversations — truly seeking to understand then going from there.